Transmutable/open-licensed-art/Trevor Flowers/Swedish-Blocky-Body/README.md

 	https://github.com/Transmutable/open-licensed-art/blob/master/Trevor%20Flowers/Swedish-Blocky-Body/Swedish-Blocky-Body.glb?raw=true

+If you'd like to make your own Hubs bodies then check out [this repo from the Hubs team](https://github.com/MozillaReality/hubs-avatar-pipelines) which contains templates for various modeling apps as well as instructions.

 The files in this repo directory are free to use under [this license](LICENSE.md).
 Other directories have their own license files.